Korean "fast fashion" gains cachet in Asia

-That's a lightning pace compared to the one to three weeks needed by global "fast" brands such as Inditex's (ITX.MC) Zara and H&M (HMb.ST).
+That's a lightning pace compared to the one to three weeks needed by global "fast" brands such as Inditex's Zara and H&M.

 Partly set up by displaced North Korean refugees after the 1950-53 Korean War, the shopping district was long home to seamstresses and merchants eking out a living by selling dyed military uniforms and, later, knock-offs of global luxury brands.